kubershahi/hugo-academic-resume/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PG Diploma in Advanced Studies and Research in CS
+    - course: PG Diploma in Advanced Studies and Research (CS)
       institution: Ashoka University, India
       year: 2022
     - course: BSc (Hons) in CS